What does a typical therapy session look like?

 - you sense a dynamic structure in a session even when being intuitive and spontaneous

-- they do not act as 'experts' on your legal, philosophical, moral, or health issues
+- they do not act as 'experts' on your legal, philosophical, moral, health - or indeed any issues

 - they can hold professional boundaries for a working relationship based on genuine respect

-- they remain non-defensive in response to what you might say about your experience with them
+- a non-defensive attitude in response to what you might say about your experience with them

 - you are supported in ending therapy when you feel ready to move on